reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

   auto: 0065-java
 ---
 A lot has changed in Java from its beginnings in 1995 until today.
-Java 8 vas a revolutionary release that put Java back on the pedestal of the best programming languages.
+Java 8 was a revolutionary release that put Java back on the pedestal of the best programming languages.

-We will go through the most changes in the Java language that happened from Java 8 in 2014 until today.
-We will try to go as brief as possible on every feature.
+We will go through most of the changes in the Java language that happened from Java 8 in 2014 until today.
+We will try to be as brief as possible on every feature.
 The intention is to have __a single point__ for reading through most of the features between Java 8 and Java 17 inclusively.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/core-java/versions" %}

 ## Java 8

-We will go through some of the changes made to the Java language in the Java 8 release:
+The main changes of the Java 8 release were these:

 * [Lambda expressions](#lambda-expressions)
 * [Method Reference](#method-reference)